areshenk/areshenk/README.md

 ![](https://img.shields.io/badge/Writing-Latex-informational?style=for-the-badge&logo=<LOGO_NAME>&logoColor=white&color=BB5700)
 ![](https://img.shields.io/badge/Writing-RMarkdown-informational?style=for-the-badge&logo=<LOGO_NAME>&logoColor=white&color=BB5700)

 <h1 align="center">Corson N. Areshenkoff</h1>

-- I regularly write articles on [areshenkblog.com](areshenkblog.com)
+I'm a doctoral candidate in the [Memory, Action, and Perception Lab](http://www.gallivanmaplab.com/) at the Centre for Neuroscience Studies at Queen's University.
+My research focuses on motor learning, and on the contributions of different learning systems (e.g. reinforcement learning, cognitive strategies) to motor control.
+Lately, my work uses fMRI to characterize brain networks underlying individual differences in motor learning.
+More generally, I’ve been experimenting with geometric methods for studying brain networks.

+My background is in statistics and mathematics, and I tend to enjoy any research problem involving interesting or unusual analyses.
+I also enjoy complaining about statistics I don’t like.
+Most of my complaining is done on my [webpage](areshenkblog.com).

 ## Pinned Repositories

-I've been making increasing efforts to open-source my workflow by packaging code I use repeatedly, and
+I've been making increasing efforts to open-source my workflow by packaging and releasing code I use repeatedly.
+Some of these

 <br>